Zewo/Venice/README.md

 -----------------

-In this example we'll look at how to implement a _worker pool_ using goroutines and channels.
+In this example we'll look at how to implement a _worker pool_ using coroutines and channels.

 Here's the worker, of which we'll run several concurrent instances.
 These workers will receive